 Notes

-- For basmati rice, I usually use 2.5 cups water for 1.5 cups rice.
+• For aged basmati rice, I usually use 2.5 cups water for 1.5 cups rice.
+If you are using any other kind, simply use the same amount of water as you use to cook plain rice.

 Alternative quantities provided in the recipe card are for 1x only, original recipe.